CrossRealms/Splunk-Cyences-App-for-Splunk/docs/release_notes/old_release_notes.md

 * ### Renamed Sophos alerts.

 * ### New Antivirus category found under the Reports drop-down:
-    * Sophos alerts and reports have moved to the Antivirus section.
+    * Sophos Endpoint Protection alerts and reports have moved to the Antivirus section.
     * Added alerts and reports for CrowdStrike.
     * Added alerts and reports for Windows Defender.